Potato grouper: Habitat and biology

 The potato grouper are found in coral reefs in the channels in the reefs and around sea mounts in areas where there is a strong current.
 The juveniles prefer the shallow water and are often found in tidal pools on the reef, while the adults are found at depths between 10 and 150 m.
 They are solitary and usually remain within their home range.
-They are ambush predators which prey on small rays, crabs, fish, squid, octopuses and spiny lobsters.
+They are ambush predators which prey on small rays, crabs, fish, squid, octopodes and spiny lobsters.
 They hide from their prey using the coral as cover and lunge when the prey is in range, swallowing the prey item whole.
 They are aggressive and defend their territory but they have a relatively small home range.
 They reach sexual maturity at 90 to 99 cm and a weight of 16 to 18 kg, at approximately 12 years of age.
-Aggregations of smaller fishes have been observed but it is not known of this species aggregates to spawn.
+Aggregations of smaller fishes have been observed but it is not known if this species aggregates to spawn.
 Captive specimens have been induced to change sex from female to male so the potato grouper may, like other groupers, be a protogynous hermaphrodite.

 Taxonomy

-The potato cod was first formally described in 1953 by J.F.C.
+The potato cod was first formally described by R.L.
+Playfair and A. Günther as Serranus dispar (Playfair, 1867) and accepted as Epinephelus tukula (Morgans, 1959) as described by J.F.C.
 Morgans of the East African Fisheries Research Organization at Zanzibar with the type locality given as Mafia Island in Tanzania.

 Utilisation

-The potato grouper is exploited by local and artisanal fisheries throughout its range and although it appears in the live food fish trade in Hong Kong and China it is not popular there.
+The potato grouper is exploited by local and artisanal fisheries throughout its range and although it appears in the live food fish trade in Hong Kong and China, it is not popular there.
 It is thought to be vulnerable to overfishing but this does not appear to be a current threat to it and the IUCN have classified its conservation status as Least Concern.
 It is protected in South Africa and in Australia.